Battle of Nahrawan: Background

+The controversial policies of the third Rashidun caliph Uthman ibn Affan resulted in a rebellion which culminated in his assassination in 656.
+Ali ibn Abi Talib, the son-in-law and cousin of Muhammad, was subsequently declared as the next Rashidun caliph in Medina.
+Most of the Quraysh (the grouping of Meccan clans to which Muhammad and all the early caliphs belonged), led by Muhammad's prominent companions Talha ibn Ubayd Allah and Zubayr ibn al-Awwam, and Muhammad's widow Aisha, refused to recognize Ali.
+They called for revenge against Uthman's killers and the election of a new caliph through shura (consultation).
+Ali emerged victorious against these early opponents at the Battle of the Camel near Basra in November 656, thereupon moving his capital to Kufa.

-The controversial policies of the third Caliph Uthman resulted in a rebellion and he was assassinated in 656.
-Ali ibn Abi Talib, the son-in-law and cousin of Muhammad, was subsequently elected Caliph by the Medinese people.
-His election was challenged by Muhammad's widow A'isha and some of Muhammad's companions including al-Zubayr ibn al-Awwam and Talha ibn Ubayd Allah.
-Mu'awiya, the governor of Syria and Uthman's relative, also denounced Ali's election and demanded retribution against Uthman's killers.
-Although Ali defeated the rebellion of Talha and Zubayr in the Battle of the Camel in 656, his war against Mu'awiya resulted in a stalemate at Siffin (July 657) when Mu'awiya called for peace.
-Although Ali was unwilling to halt the battle, his army refused to fight and he was compelled to negotiate.
-An arbitration committee was setup with representatives from Ali's and Mu'awiya's sides with a mandate to settle the dispute in the spirit of the Qur'an.
-As Ali marched back to Kufa, his capital, schisms surfaced in his army.
+Mu'awiya ibn Abi Sufyan, the long-time governor of Syria, and a member of the Umayyad clan to which Uthman belonged, also denounced Ali's legitimacy as caliph and formally declared war.
+In July 657, Ali's Iraqi army fought against Mu'awiya's Syrian forces at the Battle of Siffin.
+The battle ended in a stalemate when the Iraqis stopped fighting in response to the Syrians' calls for arbitration.
+Although Ali was unwilling to halt the battle, the Kufans refused to fight and he was compelled to negotiate.
+An arbitration committee was set up with representatives from Ali's and Mu'awiya's sides with a mandate to settle the dispute in the spirit of the Quran.
+As Ali marched back to Kufa, schisms surfaced in his army.
 A group of his soldiers criticized the arbitration and accused Ali of blasphemy for leaving the matter to the discretion of two men and not acting according to the Book of God.
 Most of them had earlier forced Ali to accept the arbitration, but afterward exclaimed that the right to judgement belonged to God alone.
 Twelve thousand of the dissenters defected from the army and settled at a place near Kufa called Harura, becoming known as the Harurites.

 Ali, after some time, visited the Harura camp and persuaded the defectors to abandon their protest and return to Kufa.
 According to some accounts, they returned on the condition that the war against Mu'awiya be resumed after six months and Ali acknowledge his mistake, which he did on general and ambiguous terms.
 Nevertheless, Ali refused to denounce the arbitration and the proceedings continued.
-In March 658, he sent his arbitration delegation headed by Abu Musa Ash'ari to carry out the talks.
+In March 658, he sent his arbitration delegation headed by Abu Musa al-Ash'ari to carry out the talks.
 Consequently, the Kharijites decided to leave him.
 In order to avoid being detected, they moved out in small groups and went to a place by the Nahrawan Canal on the east bank of the Tigris.
 Some five hundred of their Basran comrades were informed and they also joined them in Nahrawan.
 Following this exodus, they were called as Kharijites, those who leave.